cms-hlt-upgrade-trk/CMS_HLT_Phase2_Tracking/README.md

 -----
 ### Patatrack Single Iteration (WIP)

-At the moment only a single iteration approach has been implemented in which the all the pixel tracks (including triplets) are produced and used as inputo for the `initialStep` tracks while the `highPtTriplet` step is dropped.
+At the moment only a single iteration approach has been implemented in which the all the pixel tracks (including triplets) are produced and used as input for the `initialStep` tracks while the `highPtTriplet` step is dropped.
 To run it use

 ```
 cmsDriver.py Phase2_Patatrack -s HLT:75e33 \
     --processName=HLTX \
-     --conditions 130X_mcRun4_realistic_v2 \
+     --conditions 131X_mcRun4_realistic_v5 \
      --geometry Extended2026D95 \
      --era Phase2C17I13M9 \
      --eventcontent FEVTDEBUGHLT \
-     --filein=/store/relval/CMSSW_13_0_0_pre4/RelValTTbar_14TeV/GEN-SIM-RECO/PU_130X_mcRun4_realistic_v2_2026D95PU200-v2/00000/00d45085-5103-411b-82ea-19d4b11bfd67.root
+     --filein=/store/mc/Phase2Spring23DIGIRECOMiniAOD/TT_TuneCP5_14TeV-powheg-pythia8/GEN-SIM-DIGI-RAW-MINIAOD/PU200_Trk1GeV_131X_mcRun4_realistic_v5-v1/30000/01607282-0427-4687-a122-ef0a41220590.root \
      -n 10 \
      --nThreads 10 \
-     --customise HLTrigger/Configuration/customizePhase2HLTTracking.customisePhase2HLTForTrackingOnly, HLTrigger/Configuration/customizePhase2HLTTracking.customisePhase2HLTForPatatrack, HLTrigger/Configuration/customizePhase2HLTTracking.addTrackingValidation
+     --customise HLTrigger/Configuration/customizePhase2HLTTracking.customisePhase2HLTForTrackingOnly,HLTrigger/Configuration/customizePhase2HLTTracking.customisePhase2HLTForPatatrack,HLTrigger/Configuration/customizePhase2HLTTracking.addTrackingValidation
 ```